xpack/web-jekyll/_posts/releases/vscode-xpack/2021-04-09-vscode-xpack-v0-1-5-released.md

 provides a convenient way to navigate between multiple build configurations and actions; to make it visible, open a `package.json` created via `xpm init` and add the xpack property (for example from the above code)
-- actions are integrated into the usual VSCode workflow by associating internal tasks with each action; separate tasks are added for common commands like `xpm install`.
+- actions are integrated into the usual VS Code workflow by associating internal tasks with each action; separate tasks are added for common commands like `xpm install`.